w0rt0x/ClAssT---Acinetobacter-baumannii-Clone-type-Assignment-Tool/README.md

 The Tool uses Bloom Filters to store IC-specific reference k-meres.
 The k-meres of the input-sequences will be checked for membership in all of the selected IC's.
 Hits are counted and then divided by the number of total tested k-meres of the input-sequence.
 This produces a 'Scre-Vector' with values between 0 and 1.
 This Vector will then be classfified by Support Vector Machines (SVM).

+If you are using sequence-reads for this analysis, then you can avoid the assembly-process.
+On the other hand, this Tool need high quality sequence-reads because its using exact matches of k-meres.

 The instructions are in the intructions.pdf file.

 The requirements are down below and in the requirements.txt file.